Simulating Human-like Daily Activities with Desire-driven Autonomy: Desire-driven Autonomous Agent

 Finally, in the \textbf{Activity Selection} procedure (Appendix~\ref{app:activity_selection}), the agent compares the forecasted desire states \(\hat{D_t^i}\) for all \(N\) proposed actions.
 Based on these evaluations, the Planner selects the activity \(a_t\) that is expected to best fulfill the agent's intrinsic desires:

 This process ensures that the chosen activity optimally aligns with the agent's intrinsic motivations.
-After the activity is selected and executed, the environment produces the corresponding observation \(o_t\), and the Value System updates the agent’s desire components to reflect the new state, completing the simulation step.
+After the activity is selected and executed, the environment produces the corresponding observation \(o_t\), and the Value System for desire evaluation updates to reflect the new state, completing the simulation step.